renaudallard/homeassistant_dnsdist/README.md

 ---

 ## Changelog

+### 1.1.8
+- Preload the dnsdist sensor and button platforms during integration startup to avoid blocking import warnings on Home Assistant 2025.10.
+- Provide a compatibility fallback for the removed `COUNT` unit constant so count-based sensors keep their units on new Home Assistant releases.

 ### 1.1.7
 - Report dnsdist monotonic counters with Home Assistant's `count` unit to keep Recorder statistics enabled.